samdubuis/ML_course/projects/project2/project_recommender_system/README.md

 ## Content
 In this repository you'll find a few folders.
 * Datasets contains the necessary .csv files used for training and testing and is also the output folder where the prediction csv file will appear
-* rapport which will contain the final report PDF that was written in Overleaf
+* report which will contain the final report PDF that was written in Overleaf
 * npy is the folder of output where we saved our necessary numpy arrays
 * notebooks contains all jupyter notebooks we used to work on the project before moving to the run.py script